actuarialcat/SOA_Case_2021/README.md

 # 2021 SOA Student Research Case Study Challenge

 This project develops and prices an innovative insurance product that protects against myopia (short-sightedness) risk. <br>
-Our team, from the University of Hong Kong, is one of the finalist.
+Our team, from the University of Hong Kong, is one of the finalist (Top 6 teams out of 64 teams globally)

 Highlight of the project:
 - Attempt to offer protection against a new risk -- Myopia (short-sightedness) risk